 Are you new to essential oils?
 Here’s how to use them – wisely.
 There’s a lot of misinformation floating around out there and I’d like to help you get started with good information.
 It’s not hard to use these gifts of nature, but there is a right – and wise – way to use them.

-Is this the end-all-be-all of aromatherapy?
+Is this blog post the end-all-be-all of aromatherapy?
 Nope.
 Not even close.
-But the information here is safe, ethical and sustainable.
+But the information you get from me is safe, ethical and sustainable.
 That’s important!

 What Are Essential Oils?

 Essential oils are the gifts of nature.
 They are derived from plants, trees, shrubs, flowers and fruits.
 The “essence” of the plant is most commonly distilled using steam, or in the case of citrus fruit, the rind is cold pressed to extract the oil.
 There’s several other ways of extracting oils, but these are the two most common ways.

 Andrea Butje, the Owner of Aromahead Institute says this: